mren2006/Auth0_TechExe/README.md

 ******************************************************

-D: enhanced feature: (TBD: will be implemented based on availablity)
+D: enhanced feature:

-1. Enable usage of renew_access_token for SPA applications using silent authentication
+1. Enable usage of renew_access_token for SPA applications using silent authentication with SSO configured

-   Silent authentication lets you perform an authentication flow where Auth0 will only reply with redirects, and never with a login page.
-This does however require that the user was already logged in via SSO (Single Sign-On).
+   - Silent authentication lets you perform an authentication flow where Auth0 will only reply with redirects, and never with a login page.
+This does however require that the user was already logged in via SSO (Single Sign-On), in my case, it is using Auth0 SSO or google integrated SSO, both works

 2. Do not use the Authorization Extension ---> Planning use customize rule to handling permission and roles based on user's job Title when creating or updating a user

+  - To follow Role based access control best practice, using two rules: sign role for user based on the job title; then grant Application permission levels to based on roles

-3. Add your own custom rule (not from a template) that enriches the user profile --> for instance: Add custom claims in the rules
+3. Add your own custom rule (not from a template) that enriches the user profile --> ( for instance: Add custom claims in the rules)

 4. Enable usage of refresh_token for mobile applications --> planning use silent authenticaiton to handle refresh_token  response_type = code id_token token and allow offline_Access

-For Mobile App:

-The Authorization Code Grant has some security issues, when implemented on native applications.
+For Mobile App solution:The Authorization Code Grant has some security issues, when implemented on native applications.
 For instance, a malicious attacker can intercept the authorization_code returned by Auth0 and exchange it for an Access Token (and possibly a Refresh Token).

 The Proof Key for Code Exchange (PKCE) (defined in RFC 7636) is a technique used to mitigate this authorization code interception attack.